Law of Variable Proportion: Detailed Explanation

 Now arises a Million Dollar Question: Which stage of the Law of Variable Proportion should a firm operate in?
 Is it Stage 1, 2 or 3?
 Let’s give you a simple answer to this question.

 As a rational firm, the optimal utilisation of both the fixed and variable inputs would take place only in Stage 2 of the Law of Variable Proportion.
 That is the only time when all the inputs are used economically.
 Additionally, the MP and AP of both the inputs are positive yet diminishing.
 Whereas, if a firm operates in the first stage, the marginal product of the fixed input (land) is still in a negative form.
-This is because the lesser units of labour are using the land in a large proportion, thereby yielding no marginal product.
+This is because the smaller units of labour are using the land in a large proportion, thereby yielding no marginal product.

 FAQs

-Ans.
 The Law of Variable Proportion is useful in understanding how output changes when the quantity of one input is varied while keeping other inputs constant.
 It helps producers identify the most efficient stage of production by observing the behaviour of Total Product (TP), Marginal Product (MP), and Average Product (AP).
 This law enables businesses to allocate resources effectively, avoid wastage, and maximise output.

 Additional Reads